Energy Performance Certificates

 EPC stands for Energy Performance Certificate.
-It is an assessment of energy efficiency and environmental impact.
-This information is
+The property is surveyed by a domestic energy assessor and a report created showing it’s energy efficiency and environmental impact.

 Rating levels